reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Follow-up

+- Copy the `settings.yaml` file to a safe place, on a shared file system, on a S3 bucket or in git.
 - [Manage preparation tasks](./manage-preparation-tasks.md) with specific `buildspec` and related code
 - You can now [create new AWS accounts](./create-a-personal-account.md) and let SPA manage them automatically
 - You can also [on-board existing accounts](./reset-managed-accounts.md) by setting their states to VANILLA